henkelok/Data-Analyst---Power-BI/README.md

 CODIVY CONSULTING'S DATA ANALYTIC INTERNSHIP PROGRAM

-These tasks focus on leveraging Power BI to enhance your data visualization and analytical capabilities.
+These tasks focus on leveraging Power BI to enhance data visualization and analytical capabilities.

 1. Monthly Crude Oil Production Trends:
 Use Power BI to create an interactive dashboard that visualizes monthly crude oil production trends over the last ten years.